fgerraty/Metadata_Extractor_Timelapse/README.md

 ```

 Our of the 171 images in the two directories, 3 of them failed to parse correctly to date-time format.
 So far, that is the best I have been able to do, but I am currently on the search for a better solution!

+# Problem 3: Identifying and Separating Timelapse- and Infrared-Triggered Photos

+I am still working on this section, stay tuned...